openstax/adaptarr-front/README.md

 4. Declare and export type for component' props, ex: `export type MyComponentProps = {...}`.

-5. If you are will be using redux, please declare `mapStateToProps` / `mapDispatchToProps` in this place.
+5. If you will be using redux, please declare `mapStateToProps` / `mapDispatchToProps` in this place.

 6. Write your component.
 If it will be class component, remember of `private` and `public` keywords befor methods.